tenstorrent/tt-metal/models/demos/llama3/README.md

 The input prompts are based on the general or instruct (fine-tuned) weights.
 The prompts are included in the demo folder `models/demos/llama3/demo`.

-When running the demo, do not forget to setup the $LLAMA_DIR environment variable to the corresponding Llama3 model weights.
+When running the demo, do not forget to setup the `$LLAMA_DIR` environment variable to the corresponding Llama3 model weights.

 ```
 # Examples of how to run the demo for any supported Llama3 models

 # Run a single continuous batch with instruct weights
-$pytest models/demos/llama3/demo/demo.py -k 'instruct and 1_batch'
+pytest models/demos/llama3/demo/demo.py -k 'instruct and 1_batch'

 # Run 3 continuous batches with general weights
-$pytest models/demos/llama3/demo/demo.py -k 'general and 3_batch'
+pytest models/demos/llama3/demo/demo.py -k 'general and 3_batch'
 ```